goessner/morphr/readme.md

 # Morphr

-<code>Morphr</code> is a tiny and lightweight javascript class for morphing numerical values of arbitrary objects
+<code>Morphr</code> is a tiny and lightweight javascript class for morphing numerical values of
-in a given time interval `dt` along a given range `dval`.
+arbitrary, mostly plain javascript objects in a given time interval `dt` along a given range `dval`.
 Most often you will want to use it for animation.
+So it works excellently in combination with Html canvas.

 ## Example
 ![Morphr Example](./morphr.gif)